Did anyone else sense a disturbance in The Force recently?

 I personally am encouraged by this news, since there’s only so much Instagram’s 13-person operation is capable of, and since their monthly hosting bill alone must equal the GDP of a small country.
 I think having the vast resources of Facebook will ease more growing pains than it will create, and I don’t plan to change how I use either service, for now anyway.

 That said, this opens up all kinds of questions about whether your Instagram content is now Facebook’s content, if Instagram will now have ads, or if the whole Instagram experience goes down the tubes.

 These other networks might not have filters at the ready, but most of my photos don’t even use Instagram filters, since there are so many apps far more capable of turning everyday snapshots into appreciable art.
-And once you’ve become handy with some photo editing apps that suit your taste, here are three other photo-sharing networks to consider:
+And once you’ve become handy with some photo editing apps that suit your taste, here are a couple of other photo-sharing networks to consider:

 If you find this useful, share it on Twitter — thanks!

 While more general-purpose and slightly more complicated to use than other networks, Flickr is a fantastic value (2 videos and 300MB worth of photos each calendar month for free accounts) and has a very robust web interface for organizing your images.
 You can use collections, sets, adjust privacy levels for each, and plenty more.
 Just like Instagram, there’s commenting, favorites (likes), followers (contacts), groups, but then there’s still more beyond that.
 And they have a wacky sense of humor (big points from me for that).
 The Flickr mobile app is also a great way to browse images and see those of your contacts.